By Cheri Sicard

 Moochdocking don’ts

-As I mentioned, I did a lot of moochdocking during last year’s long, long RV trip, including two weeks at a friend’s near Kansas City, and six collective weeks with a friend in the Chicago suburbs.
+As I mentioned, I did a lot of moochdocking during my long, long RV trip, including two weeks at a friend’s near Kansas City, and six collective weeks with a friend in the Chicago suburbs.
 Both had HOAs that did not allow RV parking.
 Both allowed it, nonetheless, because nobody complained.
-At one point my friend in Chicago was asked “How long is she staying?”
+At one point my friend in Chicago was asked, “How long is she staying?”
 At that point, I planned to leave in about a week.
 They said, “OK, no problem.”

 I am not saying it will always turn out like this, but it can.
 Increase your chances by paying attention to these moochdocking don’ts: